jazzchng/valouncher/README.md

 ## Prerequisites

-Before using Valouncher, ensure that you have the following software installed on your system:
+Before using Valouncher, ensure that you have the following software/packages installed on your system:

 - Python 3
 - pywinauto